gardncl/claygardner.io/content/blog/pillars-of-a-good-hire.md

 Are you looking to break into the tech industry?
 Get out of that mindless software contracting job?
 This guide is for you!

-There are three pillars that I based my preparation for job interviews on recently that lead to multiple job offers--including one that doubled my base salary.
-I believe that working through these three pillars will make you a strong enough candidate to 'upgrade' your career one level.
-For example, being outside of the industry to getting your first development job.
-In my case I moved from a Jr. Engineer at a government contractor with a little over a year's experience to a Mid level engineer at a fast paced start up having only done about four months of preparation outside of work.
+Recently I was stuck in a dead end government contracting job--my first out of college.
+I decided that it wasn't for me and made a plan of attack to break into a far more challenging and rewarding position.
+These are the three pillars I based my preparation on that lead to multiple offers--including one that doubled my previous base salary.
+I believe that working through these three pillars will make you a strong enough candidate to 'upgrade' your career one level--at least while you are in the beginning of your career.
+For example, being outside of the industry (in college still or making a lateral move from another career) to getting your first development job.
+In my case I moved from a Jr. Engineer at a government contractor with a little over a year's experience to a Mid level engineer at a fast-paced, engineering-centered, small business having only done about four months of preparation outside of work.

 # Pillar One: Business Logic